eclipse/xacc/README.md

 (see [prerequisites](http://xacc.readthedocs.io/en/latest/install.html#pre-requisites)).

-Optional dependencies include BLAS and LAPACK development libraries (for various simulators), Python 3 development headers and library (for the Python API), and Libunwind (for stack trace printing).
+Optional dependencies include BLAS and LAPACK development libraries (for various simulators), Python 3 development headers (for the Python API), and Libunwind (for stack trace printing).

 To enable Python support, ensure that `python3` is set to your desired version of Python 3.
 CMake will find the corresponding development headers.
 Ensure that when you try to run XACC-enabled Python scripts